 2. Set the parameters according to T1 in Tables 4.5.10.1.5-1 and A.6.1.1-1.
 Propagation conditions are set according to Annex C clauses C.2.2.

 3. T1 starts.
-Immediately after, the SS shall configure PSCell (Cell 2) on the SCG as per TS 38.508-1 [14] clause 7.5.2, with the message content exceptions defined in clause 4.5.10.1.4.3.
-NR RRCReconfiguration message is contained in RRCConnectionReconfiguration and NR RRCReconfigurationComplete message is contained in RRCConnectionReconfigurationComplete.
+Immediately after, the SS shall transmit RRCConnectionReconfiguration message with condition MCG_and_SCG according to TS 36.508 [25] Table 4.6.1-8 to add and deactivate NR cell (PSCell).
+NR RRCReconfiguration message is contained in RRCConnectionReconfiguration.

 3a.
-The UE send a MeasurementReport message embedded in ULInformationTransferMRDC.
+The UE shall transmit RRCConnectionReconfigurationComplete message.
+NR RRCReconfigurationComplete message is contained in RRCConnectionReconfigurationComplete.
+T2 starts.

-4. The UE shall send a SR on PUCCH to PSCell during T2.
-The UE shall send SR on PUCCH no later than 65ms from the start of T2, otherwise increase the number of failed iterations by one, switch off the UE and continue with step 10.
+4. The UE shall send SR on PUCCH for PSCell no later than 65ms from the start of T2, otherwise increase the number of failed iterations by one, switch off the UE and continue with step 10.

 5. T3 starts.